 St. Benedict School is currently the only Catholic school in Guernsey County.

-The school is open to children of all faiths in Preschool through eighth grade and currently enrolls 112 students.
+The school is open to children of all faiths in Preschool through eighth grade.
 St. Benedict School is accredited by the Ohio Catholic School Accrediting Association through the Ohio Department of Education.
 The school follows the Diocese of Steubenville course of study aligned with state standards.
 In addition to offering a strong academic course offering, St. Benedict’s provides a faith-filled education with the teachings of the Catholic Church.
 Physical education, art, music, computer and library classes are offered for all students.
-Algebra I is offered as a high school credit for qualifying eighth grade students.
+Algebra I is offered as a high school credit for qualifying students.

-Students have the opportunity to participate in many activities including Student Council, Altar Servers, Academic and Science Fair, St. Benedict Girls Volleyball League, boys and girls basketball, band, Scouts, and community service opportunities.
+Students have the opportunity to participate in many activities including Student Council, Altar Servers, Academic and Science Fair, Girls Volleyball League, boys and girls basketball skills camp, band, and community service opportunities.

 St. Benedict’s offers opportunities for financial assistance and is an State of Ohio Ed Choice Scholarship provider.
 After School Child Care is available for working parents.